SHIP stories archive

 Tapping local experts in Litchfield

-Tapping local expertise and working together as a community is what the Statewide Health Improvement Program (SHIP) is all about.
+Tapping local expertise and working together as a community is what SHIP is all about.
 In the Litchfield area, Minnesota Rubber & Plastics launched wellness programs at its Litchfield plant about six years before SHIP came on the scene.

 Cutting the Cake in the Upper Sioux Community (PDF)

-Creating healthy policies in worksites is one strategy that the Statewide Health Improvement program (SHIP) successfully aims to do and in the Upper Sioux Community, healthy has never taken on so much meaning.
+Creating healthy policies in worksites is one strategy that SHIP successfully aims to do and in the Upper Sioux Community, healthy has never taken on so much meaning.

 Achieving Wellness in the Work Place

 These days, over 8,000 employees across Rice County are on the move, making better food choices and reducing tobacco use.
 The secret behind their health kick?
-Rice County’s Statewide Health Improvement Program worksite project.
+Rice County’s SHIP worksite project.

 “I created little health monsters…!”
 (PDF)